aleegeco/aleegeco/README.md

 # Hello, This is Alessandro! 👋
-I am an automotive enthusiast and currently a master student of Automation Enginnering at University of Bologna.
+I am an automotive enthusiast and currently a master student of Automation Engineering at University of Bologna.

 * Member of Driverless divison at UniboMotorsport, focus on Motion Planning and Control.